Mrs. Julie Willett

 Orange 120 charts were sent home for students to use when doing math.
 Please keep them in a safe place, as they will be a valuable tool/resource to have and use throughout the school year.

-Our virtue for this month: Prudence and Gratitude
+Our virtue for this month: Fortitude

 HOMEWORK